dreamcatcher-tech/network/Inbox/2024-04-19 1125 billing for openai usage.md

 Nobody cares abound failed atomics - this is a cost only we carry.
 Atomic collisions are our problem, we log these differently - users see only what is in the commits.
 A well designed atomics model would have almost no collisions.

+Writing the stats to the bucket is also a cost too, so should count in terms of write units that we need to pass on to the customer.
+Each queue message is like, x, and each file changes are done by the 1kB unit.
+We charge for actions / executions plus file changes.

+The billing and the metrics should be the exact same storage, to be optimal.